 (* Interdisciplinary generally refers to the integration of methods and knowledge from two or more disciplines.
 Multidisciplinary approaches draw upon several disciplines to address a question or set of issues.)

+The wide variety of programs, courses, and events supported by CIS cultivates and nurtures innovative approaches to teaching, learning, and research.
 CIS academic and cocurricular programs provide opportunities for students and faculty to address the following themes:

 - The intersection of race, class, gender — locally and globally